SwedishStig/Python-Data-Science-and-Machine-Learning-Bootcamp/README.md

 # Python-Data-Science-and-Machine-Learning-Bootcamp

+Sample programs from Python Data Science and Machine Learning Bootcamp Udemy course.

-Python Data Science and Machine Learning Bootcamp
+These programs were created for the Python Data Science and Machine Learning Bootcamp Udemy course challenges.
+Some are modifications of partial code provided by the course and others are completely from scratch.